-For Reisalin ‘Ryza’ Stout, the ever-spirited titular protagonist, the long for adventure and discovery propels her headlong into experiences that most would be apprehensive about.
+For Reisalin ‘Ryza’ Stout, the ever-spirited titular protagonist, the long for adventure propels her headlong into experiences that most would be apprehensive about.
 Her journey starts in a jovial fashion – as most JRPGs tend to do nowadays – where she finds an abandoned boat and, naturally, decides to commandeer it to a nearby island with her friends Lent and Tao.
 It’s through happenings on this island that the group need to be rescued by the mysterious duo Lila and Empel, the latter of which eventually promises to teach Ryza the series-staple of alchemy after becoming smitten with it mere moments prior.

 Where such a rabid infatuation with a new element – a mandatory one at that, considering the series history – could easily come across as a forced story device, the manner in which it is handled is masterful.
 From the hour-plus spent with the team preceding this new passion, we’ve already come to accept and appreciate both Ryza’s plucky attitude and her apparent naivety of the world at large.
 Her personality never manages to come across as unbelievable, however, but simply in awe of everything, which compliments her admiration of the unknown so spectacularly.
 Naturally, her companions each have their own corresponding arcs and callings, yet they fail to captivate in the same manner.

 The overall cohesiveness shown throughout the package, from the world design to the battle structure, employ the same light, cutesy theme that Ryza so clearly embodies, despite being a serious JRPG underneath.
 Combat structure is akin to that of the Active Time Battle (ATB) system used sporadically in Final Fantasy titles, where each character will wait an allocated amount of time until they’re available to attack.